 An incentive spirometer, will be used every couple of hours during the day.
 This will keep your lungs as open as possible and help to avoid

 A nasogastric (NG) tube may be placed during the operation.
 The tube is placed into your nose and down to your stomach.
 Your intestines often stop functioning normally after the surgery.
 You will not be able to eat anything by mouth until they begin to function again.
 The NG tube will then be removed.
-You will slowly progress from a liquid diet, to a soft foods diet, and finally to a regular diet.You may also be given daily medicines to help avoid blood clots.
+You will slowly progress from a liquid diet, to a soft foods diet, and finally to a regular diet.You may also be given daily medications to help avoid blood clots.

 During your stay, the hospital staff will take steps to reduce your chance of infection such as: Washing their handsWearing gloves or masksKeeping your incisions covered